The Swedish Museum of Natural History (SE-TAF) pauses participation in SYNTHESYS + call 1

 After continued EC funding during 13 years for SYNTHESYS 1–3, we are delighted to announce that the SYNTHESYS⁺ consortium has secured 10 m€ HORIZON2020 funding in support of Natural History collections.
 During its three previous incarnations, SYNTHESYS delivered more than 52,000 User Days to more than 4,200 scientists.

-The next call for applications for funding for Transnational Access within SYNTHESYS⁺ will be launched on 1 February 2019.
+Call 1 for applications for funding for Transnational Access within SYNTHESYS⁺ opened on 1 February, and will close 12 April 2019.

 Please visit SYNTHESYS main web page for details and on how to apply for funding.
 Three more calls will open at annual intervals.

-We invite scientists conducting their research in any country other than Sweden to apply.
+SYNTHESYS invites scientists conducting their research in any country to apply.
 However, only 20% of NRM's total access funding can be granted to researchers from non-EU or associated countries.
 Please check here for H2020 and associated countries, the SYNTHESYS+ web site for further details on eligibility.

 Thirty-two major European Natural History museums, including the Swedish Museum of Natural History (NRM), biodiversity institutions, biodiversity networks and companies form SYNTHESYS⁺, a DiSSCo project http://www.dissco.eu/.